YonahKarp/PacMan-Project/README.md

 A semester group project recreating (and perhaps adding to) the classic PacMan Game

 ## What is PacMan?
 PacMan is a popular arcade game created in the 1980s.
 It is often credited with being a landmark in video game history and is among the most famous arcade games of all time.
-PacMan is often credited with being a landmark in video game history and has the highest brand awareness of any video game character among American consumers, recognized by 94 percent of them.
+PacMan has the highest brand awareness of any video game character among American consumers, recognized by 94 percent of them.

 ![alt text](https://upload.wikimedia.org/wikipedia/en/5/59/Pac-man.png "Logo Title Text 1")